andrevsl/SpectralBook/ChapterCircuits.md

 ## Frequency Response

+Deep theory after, only the urgent tools

+### Zeros
 - A zero
    - Amplitude in yeilds a zero until the a infinite amplitude to the function response an phase, while a pole yields a infinite output for the function.